aws-samples/aws-appsync-calorie-tracker-workshop/3_APPSYNC/README.md

 ![CFN](../images/image-appsync-cf-inputs.png)

-> Leave all Cloudformation inputs as defaults and clic Next and Create the Stack
+> Leave all Cloudformation inputs as defaults and click Next and Create the Stack

 When the stack creation is completed successfully, you will have following 4 tables and a Lambda function created.
 You can check the status of your stack from the CloudFormation console.